Good things take time

 • how to tell if your baby is getting enough milk

-• expressing breast milk
+• expressing breastmilk

-• returning to work.
+• going back to work.

 Breastfeeding with COVID-19 or flu has information on breastfeeding if you have these illnesses.